-Nearly a year after its launch, the Switch has proven it’s more than just a novel concept, as it became the fastest-selling home console of all time.
+Well over a year past its launch, the Switch has proven it’s more than just a novel concept, as it became the fastest-selling home console of all time.
 The Switch’s portability, combined with fairly robust third-party support, has changed the console landscape.
 Nintendo’s latest console has shown signs that it can be the primary console in your living room.

 Note: Spec comparison is between the Switch and PlayStation 4 Slim.
 The PS4 Slim has the same internal specs as the PS4, but with a sleeker design.

 |Dimensions||10 × 4.2 × 0.5 inches||11.3 × 10.4 × 1.5 inches|

 |Processor||GPU/CPU: “Nvidia customized Tegra”||CPU: 8-core x86-64 AMD “Jaguar”